-- A 2017 RAND Corporation evaluation of CalMHSA-funded California suicide prevention hotlines found the following: - The 2,568 adult respondents indicated their likelihood of engaging with the following resources if seeking help for suicidal thoughts: - Face-to-face help from mental health professionals (78%) and family/friends (72%) were the most preferred options, followed by visiting a website (66%) and calling a crisis line (62%). - Live monitoring by RAND raters assessed the overall level of caller satisfaction across assessed call lines on a scale of 1-5.
-Overall call satisfaction was 3.4 with very little variability across centers (range: 3.2-3.9). - Caller distress was assessed at both the beginning and end of the call, with just under half of callers experiencing reductions in distress. - Evaluators identified wide variability across call operators both in terms of caller demographics, issues discussed during calls and the quality of contacts and referrals.
+- A 2017 RAND Corporation evaluation of CalMHSA-funded California suicide prevention found the following: - The 2,568 California adult respondents from a survey\ were asked, "If seeking help for suicidal thoughts and knew where to find resources to help, how likely would you be to use each of the following resources?"
+Face-to-face help from mental health professionals (78%) and family/friends (72%) were the most preferred options, followed by visiting a website (66%) and calling a crisis line (62%). - Live monitoring by RAND raters assessed the overall level of caller satisfaction across assessed call lines on a scale of 1-5.
+Overall call satisfaction was 3.4 with very little variability across centers (range: 3.2-3.9).
+Caller distress was assessed at both the beginning and end of the call, with just under half of callers experiencing reductions in distress. - Evaluators identified wide variability across call operators both in terms of caller demographics, issues discussed during calls and the quality of contacts and referrals.